-The advantage of dry-fire training is that you can do it in the comfort of your own home.
-However, your home is not a shooting range, and therefore certain safety guidelines should always be followed.
+The advantage of dry-fire training is doing it in the comfort of your own home.
+However, your home is not a shooting range, and therefore, you always should follow certain safety guidelines.

-1. Unload your firearm completely.
-If you are using magazines, ensure that they are all unloaded as well.
+- Unload your firearm completely.
+If you are using magazines, ensure they also are unloaded.

-2. Inform anyone else in the dwelling that you are going to be practicing so that they can minimize any distractions.
+- Inform everyone else in the dwelling that you will be practicing so they can minimize any distractions.

-3. Do not have any live ammunition AT ALL in the room where you are practicing.
+- Do not have any live ammunition at all in the room where you are practicing.

-5. Set firm start and stop times for practice.
-When the time to stop comes – STOP.
+- Set firm start and stop times for practice.
+When the time to stop comes, stop.

 Limit your practice time to 15-20 minutes.
-Practice is by it’s nature repetitive, and the repetition, while necessary for building muscle memory, can easily lead to boredom.
-Boredom can cause your mind to wander from the task at hand, and when handling a firearm, your mind MUST be on the task at hand and no where else.
+Practice is, by its nature repetitive, and the repetition, while necessary for building muscle memory, can easily lead to boredom.
+Boredom can cause your mind to wander from the task, and when handling a firearm, your mind must be on the task and nowhere else.

-Dry-fire practice is a great way to practice on a daily basis.
-But as always, safety should be priority one when handling a firearm.
+Dry-fire practice is a great way to practice daily.
+But, as always, safety should be your priority when handling a firearm.